-For example, in Aunt Babette's deep dish lemon meringue pie recipe, she adds a 1/2 teaspoon of cream of tarter to two beaten egg whites.
-Adding a small amount of cream of tartar or vinegar or lemon juice will give the meringue added stability.
+For example, in Aunt Babette's deep dish lemon meringue pies, she adds 1/2 teaspoon of cream of tarter to two beaten egg whites.
+Adding a "small" amount of cream of tartar or vinegar or lemon juice will give the meringue added stability.

 The cornstarch should first be dissolved in a very little warm water and beaten into the meringue after the sugar has been beaten into the whites.

 The added cornstarch also helps to thicken and stabilize the meringue so that it seals well, shrinks less, and cuts perfectly.
 It keeps the meringue firm and not soggy, which is important if you're making it in hot, humid weather.